meizon/django-gocardless/README.md

 1. Whenever a webhook payload is processed a signal will be sent with the result of the transaction.
-Connect the signals to actions to perform the needed operations when a successful payment is recieved.
+Connect the signals to actions to perform the needed operations when a successful payload is received.

     There are two signals for subscriptions:
     - `subscription_cancelled` - Sent when a subscription is cancelled.